You make KDE Gear possible with your support and donations. Help us keep improving and building apps by using the donation form.

-If you'd like to help get more apps into the apps stores, support more app stores and get the apps better integrated into our development process, come say hi in our All About the Apps chat room.
+If you'd like to help us get more KDE applications into the app stores, support more app stores and get the apps better integrated into our development process, come say hi in our All About the Apps chat room.

 Note that packages of this release might not be available on all distributions at the time of this announcement.
 Package download wiki page